 The 5 Dysfunctions of a Team

 Based on the ground-breaking work by Patrick Lencioni, this assessment provides a really useful lens for understanding how effectively your team is functioning as a team.
-Described by the founders as “the most definitive source on practical information for building teams”, we love it for its reasonableness; it focuses on identifying and tackling destructive team behaviours.
+Described by the founders as “the most definitive source on practical information for building teams”, we love it for its pragmatism and focus on identifying and tackling destructive team behaviours.

-The assessment is utilised as a part of Team Effectiveness and Team Development programmes.
+The assessment is utilised as a part of the Team Effectiveness and Team Development programmes.